Pseudoparticle vertex solver for quantum impurity models

 In this subsection, we relate our diagrammatic formulation to different perturbative approximation schemes.
 In NCA,\cite{Keiter1971} the self-energy is approximated by the first-order contribution, i.e., the first term in Fig.~\ref{fig:scEqn}(b), and vertex corrections are neglected.
 The one-crossing approximation (OCA)\cite{Pruschke1989} takes into account the lowest-order vertex correction, diagram $T_1$ in Fig.~\ref{fig:scEqn}(c), which leads to a second-order self-energy in the skeleton series.
 The name two-crossing approximation (TCA) will be used to refer to the approximation which further includes the vertex corrections $T_2$, $T_3$, and $T_5$ in which the renormalized vertex (blue triangle) is substituted by the OCA vertex.
 Note that in NCA, OCA, and TCA, the self-consistency for the triangular vertex is not applied.
 We also note that the TCA scheme does not include the second-order vertex diagram contributed by $T_9$ (with $Q$ replaced by the second order diagram in Fig.~\ref{fig:Qlow}), which gives rise to a contribution of third order in the interaction to the self-energy.
 The approximation containing all third order diagrams for the self-energy will be called the third-order approximation (TOA).~\cite{Eckstein2010}

 The triangular vertex approximation (TVA) is the lowest-order approximation in this study that introduces the vertex self-consistency [Fig.~\ref{fig:scEqn}(c)], but without the $Q$ vertex contributions (diagrams $T_9$, $T_{10}$).
-To further improve on this, we incorporate the four-point vertex by successively increasing the diagram-order of $Q$.
-The self-consistent vertex scheme with $n$th order $Q$ vertex is denoted by $Q_n$.
+To further improve on this, we incorporate the four-point vertex by successively increasing the diagram order of $Q$.
+The self-consistent vertex scheme with $n$th-order $Q$ vertex is denoted by $Q_n$.
 For example, $Q_3$ takes into account the four-point vertex diagrams shown in Fig.~\ref{fig:Qlow} within the fully self-consistent scheme of Fig.~\ref{fig:scEqn}(c). $Q_n$ converges to the exact four-point vertex in the $n\rightarrow\infty$ limit if the series representation of $Q$ is convergent.